car251290/myMemories/README.md

 # myMemories
-My memories is one project to learn full stack use backend,FrontEnd and React code using the react envarioment for my code to be styles and wirte it in JS
+My memories is one project to learn full stack use backend,FrontEnd and React envarioment for my code to be styles and wirte it in JS

 ## Memories Application to use front end and the back end part
 using the frond end in React and node.js for the back end part